floriankraemer/floriankraemer.github.io/about.markdown

 * I've been part of the CakePHP [core team](https://cakephp.org/team).
   * Extracted and refactored the authentication & authorization into extensions.
   * Maintained several CakePHP plugins.
-  * Reviewed and adviced a lot CakePHP based projects as part of the [Cake Development Corporation](https://www.cakedc.com/).
+  * Reviewed and advised a lot of CakePHP based projects as part of the [Cake Development Corporation](https://www.cakedc.com/).
-* I've done a large scale refactoring of a legacy system done by an offshore company with zero test coverage and severe coupling for one of the most popular building architecture websites.
+* I've done a large-scale refactoring of a legacy system done by an offshore company with zero test coverage and severe coupling for one of the most popular building architecture websites.
 * I've successfully introduced a CI/CD process in a company.
 * Architected the [Unified Commerce](https://spryker.com/unified-commerce/) foundation for the [Spryker](https://spryker.com/) Commerce OS.
 * Implemented a security incident workflow and process in a department in collaboration with the security team.
 * Introduced performance and quality metrics in collaboration with the QA team.
-* Architected a modular system (Modulith) based on clean architecture principles to enable microservices later on from the ground up for a global horse sport streaming portal.
+* Architected a modular monolith system ("Modulith") based on Clean Architecture principles to enable microservices later on from the ground up for the new version of [ClipMyHorse.TV](https://clipmyhorse.tv), a global horse sport streaming portal.

 ### How I am